ECP-CANDLE/Benchmarks/examples/M16/README.md

 The data preprocessing methods can generate data partitions to enable flexible cross-validation analysis, normalize and remove batch effects from gene expression data of cancer cells, and generate genomic representations at the gene set level for cancer cells.
 The feature selection methods can filter features based on missing values and variations, and perform feature decorrelation.
 Features without much variation might not be useful for prediction and highly-correlated features are not necessary to be all included in the prediction model.
-We also implement and extend the co-expression extrapolation (COXEN) gene selection method for Pilot 1 project, which can select predictive and generalizable genes for predicting drug response in the precision oncology applications.
+We also implement and extend the co-expression extrapolation (COXEN) gene selection method for Pilot 1 project [3], which can select predictive and generalizable genes for predicting drug response in the precision oncology applications.

 ## General Data Preprocessing Functions